slamora/brackets-wiki/Brackets-Node-Process:-Overview-for-Developers.md

 Our client code is simple, too: we can simply use the NodeDomain utility class to load the domain and access its commands.
 The `exec()` method calls the command, and any arguments passed to `exec` after the command name are passed as parameters to the command on the Node side.

+Because all communication with Node is asynchronous, you don't get a direct return value from `exec()` - instead, you get a Promise that's resolved with the return value (or rejected if there was an error).

 ```javascript
 var NodeDomain = brackets.getModule("utils/NodeDomain"),
     ExtensionUtils = brackets.getModule("utils/ExtensionUtils");